-The town of Corfu, with a population of 28.185 residents, with strong Venetian and english-french elements, offers important sights like Pontikonissi, Cannon and Mon Repo, and remarkable buildings: the English Commissioner, the old palace of Brigadier Michael and Saint George, the mansion Kapodistrias, the metropolitan building, the current City Hall, the mansion of the Ionian Academy.
-Another equally important sight, in the perimeter of the town, constitutes the Achilleio, the palace of Queen Elizabeth.
-The patron saint of the city is Saint Spyridon, whose deathless lodge attracts thousands of tourists annually.
-Corfu is the seat of the Ionian University which was established in 1984 and includes six styudy department: department of History,department of Foreign Languages, Translation and Interpretation, department of Music Studies, department of Archival and library Studies, department of Information and department of Audio and Visual Arts.
-On the coast of Corfu, there are dozens of beaches with fine sand (Ai Gordis, Glyfada, Sidari, Acharavi, Paleokastritsa) while the inland villages are characterised by their outstanding natural beauty.
+The town of Corfu has a population of 28.185 residents and is strongly influenced by Venetian and English-French elements.
+Corfu Town features important sights like Pontikonissi, Kanoni, Mon Repo, and various remarkable buildings: the English Commissioner, the Old Palace of Brigadier Michael and Saint George, the Kapodistrias Mansion, the metropolitan mansion, the City Hall and the building of the Ionian Academy.
+Another equally important sight out of the city is the Achilleio, the palace of Queen Elizabeth.
+The patron saint of the city is Saint Spyridon, whose deathless lodge attracts thousands of tourists year after year.
+Corfu is the seat of the Ionian University which was established in 1984 and includes six departments: the department of History, the department of Foreign Languages, Translation and Interpretation, the department of Music Studies, the department of Archival and Library Studies, the department of Information and the department of Audio and Visual Arts.
+Along the coast of Corfu, there are dozens of beaches with fine sand (Ai Gordis, Glyfada, Sidari, Acharavi, Paleokastritsa) while the inland villages are characterized by their outstanding natural beauty.